tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/random/clickhouse_to_markdown.md

 ${data}
 ```

-Next, we create a row template, which is used to display each individual row of the result set.
+Next, create a row template, which is used to display each individual row of the result set.
 Save this as `/tmp/row.format`.

 ```
 |${number:CSV}|${date:CSV}|
 ```

-Finally, to export the results into a Markdown file using our templates, we can use the following query:
+Finally, to export the results into a Markdown file using your templates, use the following query:

 ```sql
 SELECT